Meet Our Specialists

 Following graduation with a doctor of podiatric medicine (DPM) degree, podiatrists spend an additional three years in a hospital residency training program.
 Some Podiatrists can specialize in many fields, including:

 The foot serves to provide balance, shock absorption, and propulsion for the human body.
-Injury or disease of the foot can result is the serious disability, impaired mobility, and chronic pain.
+Injury or disease of the foot can result in serious disability, impaired mobility, and chronic pain.
 In order to reduce pain and improve mobility, podiatrists often treat problems such as:

 - Bunion deformity